mrocklin/blog/_posts/work/2015-01-15-Towards-OOC-MatMul.md

 Introduction
 ------------

-This is the fourth in a sequence of posts constructing an on-disk (out-of-core) n-dimensional array using NumPy for in-memory computations, Blaze for high-level control, and dask for task scheduling.
+This is the fourth in a sequence of posts constructing an out-of-core nd-array using NumPy, Blaze, and dask.
 You can view these posts here:

 1. [Simple task scheduling](http://matthewrocklin.com/blog/work/2014/12/27/Towards-OOC/),
 2. [Frontend usability](http://matthewrocklin.com/blog/work/2014/12/30/Towards-OOC-Frontend/)
 3. [A multi-threaded scheduler](http://matthewrocklin.com/blog/work/2015/01/06/Towards-OOC-Scheduling/)

-In this post we give performance numbers on out-of-core matrix-matrix multiplication.
+We now give performance numbers on out-of-core matrix-matrix multiplication.

 Matrix-Matrix Multiplication
 ----------------------------

-Dense matrix-matrix multiplication is one of the few common operations that is compute-bound, not memory or disk bound.
-We spend most of our time doing arithmetic and not shuffling data around.
-As a result, the fact that our dataset is too big to fit in memory and that we need to read it in pieces might not matter.
+Dense matrix-matrix multiplication is compute-bound, not I/O bound.
+We spend most of our time doing arithmetic and relatively little time shuffling data around.
+As a result we may be able to read *large* data from disk without performance loss.

 When multiplying two $n\times n$ matrices we read $n^2$ bytes but perform $n^3$ computations.
-There are roughly $n$ computations to do per byte so, relatively speaking, I/O is cheap.
+There are $n$ computations to do per byte so, relatively speaking, I/O is cheap.

 We normally measure speed for single CPUs in Giga Floating Point Operations